The Beautiful Tollymore Forest Park, County Down

 Black Trail – Mountain Trail

-Passing through the Forest Plots this trail enters a beech woodland which in the spring is covered in bluebells.
-The route runs parallel with the Shimna River before crossing it over Parnell’s Bridge.
-The trail continues along one of the Shimna’s tributaries through a mature conifer forest.
+Passing through the Forest Plots, this trail enters a beech woodland covered in bluebells in the spring.
+The route runs parallel with the Shimna River before crossing Parnell’s Bridge.
+The trail continues through a mature conifer forest along one of the Shimna’s tributaries.

 Good views of Luke’s Mountain can be had as the trail reaches the boundary wall before zigzagging back toward the Spinkwee River, crossing at the Hore’s bridge.
 The second half of the trail passes through coniferous plantations at various stages of maturity before reaching the second crossing point of the Shimna River at the Ivy Bridge.